lmmqxyx404/Learning_Note/Html.md

 # some attributue should be deprecated
 The detail should be showed in MDN.
 It is deprecated to use summary in table

+# script tag
+please remember the content of script is just JS. it is not a JS function.